Video appears to show moments leading up to South Street mass shooting

 Police sources say two of those killed were innocent bystanders.

-The third victim, according to sources, is the man seen on video wearing a white shirt.
-The video appears to show him pulling a gun out of his waistband.
+The third victim, according to sources, is 34-year-old Greg "Japan" Jackson.
+He is the man seen on video wearing a white shirt.
+The video appears to show him pulling a gun out of his waistband before the shootout on the 200 block of South Street.

 SEE ALSO: What we know about victims killed in South Street mass shooting